-The minimum programming block is 32 words or 64 bytes.
-Word or byte programming is not supported.
+The programming block is 32 words or 64 bytes.
+Programming one word or two bytes at a time is also supported.

 Table writes are used internally to load the holding registers needed to program the Flash memory.
 There are 64 holding registers used by the table writes for programming.